-Georgia joined CFL in May, 2019, and has been doing neurofeedback therapy since.
+Georgia joined CFL in January 2020, and has been doing neurofeedback therapy since May of 2019.

 She holds several degrees in biological sciences and nursing from College of DuPage, Triton College and Elmhurst College.
 She worked as a level one surgical nurse specializing in orthopedic and trauma cases at Advocate Christ Medical Center, Oak Lawn, Ill., Roper-St. Francis Hospital, Charleston, SC., and Grand Strand Medical Center, Myrtle Beach, SC.

 In 2000 she and her family moved to St. Simons Island, Ga. where she became very involved with the community.
 Besides being a stay-at-home mom to her three children, she devoted many hours volunteering for several non-profit organizations, CASA Glynn, Latin American Resource Center (LARC), American Cancer Society (ACS), Y.W.C.A., Glynn Art (board member), and St. Simons Land Trust.
 She has also been very involved in her children’s school Frederica Academy (parents council and chairperson for several fundraisers) along with Clemson University.
 In 2002, she began art lessons with several well respected local artists such as Janet Powers and the late Jeanne Nelson Szabo where she studied still life art, landscapes, and abstracts for 6 years.